 Full details of the registration process, the associated VRT rates and available exemptions are available on the Revenue Commissioners website:

-More detailed information on tax for service providers is available through the following link.
+Further information on tax and VAT for service providers is available through the following link.

 Please find contact details for the Office of the Revenue Commissioners below